 Lecturer in Politics & International Relations

-Katharine Hall received her PhD in 2015 from the Department of Geography, Environment and Society at the University of Minnesota, where she wrote her dissertation on the history of drone technology (Lethal Surveillance: Drones and the Geo-History of Modern War).
-Before joining the School of Politics and International Relations at QMUL, she held a three-year postdoctoral fellowship in the Society of Fellows and the Department of Geography at Dartmouth College.
-Katharine works in the fields of international relations and security studies, political geography, and science and technology studies, and her research focuses on questions related to modern war and security, military and surveillance technologies, and the longer historical and racialized geographies of militarization and practices of state violence.
+I received my PhD in 2015 from the Department of Geography, Environment and Society at the University of Minnesota, where I wrote my dissertation on the history of drone technology (Lethal Surveillance: Drones and the Geo-History of Modern War).
+Before joining the School of Politics and International Relations at Queen Mary, I held a three-year postdoctoral fellowship in the Society of Fellows and the Department of Geography at Dartmouth College.
+I work in the fields of international relations and security studies, political geography, and science and technology studies, and my research focuses on questions related to modern war and security, military and surveillance technologies, and the longer historical and racialized geographies of militarization and practices of state violence.

 The second project looks at racialized violence and militarized urban policing practices.
-Currently focusing on the 1985 violent confrontation between the Philadelphia police and the MOVE organization, Katharine is interested in investigating intersections of police violence, race, military technology, and state power, as well as connecting the MOVE confrontation to longer historical geographies of the militarization of police violence prior to September 11, 2001.
+Currently focusing on the 1985 violent confrontation between the Philadelphia police and the MOVE organization, I am interested in investigating intersections of police violence, race, military technology, and state power, as well as connecting the MOVE confrontation to longer historical geographies of the militarization of police violence prior to September 11, 2001.

 Examples of research funding: